jhumbug/generator-static-app-skeleton/README.md

 And run `yo static-app-skeleton`.

-You'll get a few prompts about customizing your app -- name, libraries to download, etc.
+You'll get a few prompts about customizing your app.

 ## Using Your App
 There's a little bit of setup left to do before you can do everything you might need to.